 Ayr Farmers Mutual Insurance Company (the Company) is incorporated under the laws of Ontario and is subject to the Ontario Insurance Act.
 It is licensed to write property, liability, automobile and farmers' accident insurance in Ontario.
-The Company's head office is located in Ayr, Ontario.
+The Company's head office is located at 1400 Northumberland Street in Ayr, Ontario.